cspablocortez/LittleAlchemy/README.md

 1. `UIManager.cs` - a file to be attached to the `Canvas` element to disable all buttons at the start of the game.

-2. `CollisionScript.cs` - in this demo of the collision, you will see the call to the `EnableButtonByTag()` method, which activates a UI element based on the given tag.
+2. `CollisionScript.cs` - in this collision demo, you will see the call to the `EnableButtonByTag()` method, which activates a UI element based on the given tag.

 *Note:* The use of `UIManager.cs` requires that the buttons array field be initialized from the inspector before starting the game.

+### UIManager.cs

-Here is a look at the new script `UIManager.cs`
+Here is a look at the new script `UIManager.cs`.

 ```cs
 using System.Collections;